rustyeddy/rustyeddy.com/content/software/_index.md

 The Kanban board creates a nice visual into the state of the project.

+Tasks ultimately should be broke down to increments that will take a day or two.
+Tasks that take a week or more can usually be broke down into multiple sub-tasks.

+We want to keep the tasks small-ish keeping with the agile philosophy.

 ## Architecture

 This phase starts translating high level design, use cases and